fix8mt/fix8pro_example/README.md

    { "CVX:NYSE",     { 158.65,   200 } }, { "PFE:NYSE",     { 48.65,    200 } },
 };
 ```
-You can supply your own list of securities in CSV format.
-A sample 100 US stocks is provided in the file `config/sample_ref_data.csv`, sample shown here:
+You can supply your own list of securities in CSV format (see `-f` option).
+A sample 100 US stocks is provided in the file `config/sample_ref_data.csv`, a sample is shown here:
 ```
 # security, refprice, max order qty
 AAPL:NASDAQ,   163.17,  50